redpanda-data/connect/website/docs/guides/bloblang/about.md

 It's possible to execute unit tests for your Bloblang mappings using the standard Benthos unit test capabilities outlined [in this document][configuration.unit_testing].

+## Trouble Shooting

+1. I'm seeing `unable to reference message as structured (with 'this')` when I try to run mappings with `benthos blobl`.

+That particular error message means the mapping is failing to parse what's being fed in as a JSON document.
+Make sure that the data you are feeding in is valid JSON, and also that the documents *do not* contain line breaks as `benthos blobl` will parse each line individually.

+Why?
+That's a good question.
+Bloblang supports non-JSON formats too, so it can't delimit documents with a streaming JSON parser like tools such as `jq`, so instead it uses line breaks to determine the boundaries of each message.

 [blobl.arithmetic]: /docs/guides/bloblang/arithmetic
 [blobl.walkthrough]: /docs/guides/bloblang/walkthrough
 [blobl.variables]: #variables